Preparing for Court

 frivolous-- A pleading or claim is frivolous if no rational or reasonable arguments can be made to support the claim, and its purpose was to delay the court or embarass the opponent.

 grand jury -- A group of citizens who decide whether there is "reasonable cause" to believe the defendant has committed a crime and whether an indictment should be issued.

-guardian ad litem -- The person assigned by the court to represent the interests of a minor child or incompetent person in legal proceedings.
-In some states, such as Massachusetts, guardian as litems are appointed by the court to perform investigations or evaluations in custody cases, and to make reports to the court, sometimes with recommendations.
+guardian ad litem -- The person assigned by the court to represent the interests of a minor child or incompetent person in legal proceedings - the term "ad litem" is a Latin phrase meaning "for the purpose of legal action."
+In some states, a guardian ad litem is appointed by the court to perform investigations or evaluations in custody cases, and to make reports to the court, sometimes with recommendations.

 impound -- To seize and take into custody of the law or of a court.

 indictment -- A written accusation by a grand jury charging an individual with a crime, generally a felony.